Diet or Drugs to Prevent Heart Disease

-The risk of heart disease has been associated with countless different things.
 Smoking, diabetes, high blood pressure, overweight, obesity, sitting and watching TV, eating too much fat, eating too much sugar, not eating certain fats, eating meat, not eating fish, eating too much animal fat, eating cholesterol, eating saturated fat, eating trans fats, high blood cholesterol, high LDL-cholesterol, inflammation, family history of heart disease….
-The list is long.
-Is it really possible to avoid being hit by this dreadful disease, the most common cause of death and disability worldwide?

 The risk of heart disease increases with age.
 So, if we become old enough, we will probably have heart disease sooner or later, and most likely die from it.
 But that is not necessarily a bad thing.
 We all have to die from something.
 Dying from something else is not a goal by itself.
-So maybe we would be more accurate if, instead of aiming at prevention, our goal was to delay the onset of heart disease.
-However, defining our goal is probably less important than defining the methods to achieve it.

 A huge number of healthy adults will have heart disease in the next ten years.
 Many will be treated with drugs, some will have angioplasty and stents, and some will have open heart surgery.
 Many will die from the disease.
 A substantial number will be left with severe disability.
 Many will not be able to work, and many will not enjoy the quality of life they had before the disease hit them.
 So, I presume we all agree that delaying the onset of heart disease is a worthwhile target.

-Who should worry about getting heart disease?
-Probably everybody.
-But, who should worry the most?
-Who is most likely to be struck by heart disease in the next few years?
 This is where it comes to the so-called risk factors.
 If you have many risk factors, the risk of having a heart attack or stroke becomes higher.
 The strongest risk factors are smoking, diabetes, high blood pressure, high levels of LDL-cholesterol, low levels of HDL-cholesterol, overweight or obesity, and family history of premature coronary artery disease.
-If you don´t have any risk factors, your aim should be to avoid them at all costs.
+If you don’t have any risk factors, your aim should be to avoid them at all costs.
 But, if you have some of these risk factors, what can you do?

-Let´s assume you are a responsible person (you probably are by the way, because you are reading my blog), and you want to do everything you can to delay the onset of heart disease.
 Maybe your father had a heart attack in his fifties.
-Maybe you have gained a bit of weight and maybe your cholesterol level is a bit to high.
-So, you decide it´s time to have a chat with your general practitioner Dr. Oxenhaler, the family doctor.
+Maybe you have gained a bit of weight, and maybe your cholesterol level is a bit too high.
+So, you decide it’s time to have a chat with your general practitioner, Dr. Oxenhaler, the family doctor.
 Last year he put you on a drug to lower your blood pressure.
 This time, you are better prepared for your visit because you have been reading my blog.

 You are sitting in front of Dr. Oxenhaler in his office.
-He just finished measuring your blood pressure and now he is watching your blood work on his computer screen.
+He just finished measuring your blood pressure, and now he is watching your blood work on his computer screen.
 This is how the conversation might evolve.

 ‘Is there a specific reason you decided to come to see me.
 Have you been having chest pain or discomfort of any kind?’